lewark/inv.lua/README.md

 shell.run("run_client.lua", SERVER_ID)
 ```

 You can then use the client turtle's GUI to request items from the storage network, and they will be placed in the turtle's inventory.
-The turtles and chests can be placed anywhere as long as they are connected to the network by cables and modems.
-An arbitrary number of client turtles can be connected as well.
+The turtles and chests can be placed anywhere as long as they are connected to the network by cables and modems, and an arbitrary number of client turtles can be connected.

 ## Troubleshooting